C A T

 His workshop at the North Pole has been cruising along for centuries, but Santa

-now finds his customer base-the world's children-dwindling.
-He realizes that
+now finds his customer base--the world's children--dissatisfied.
+He realizes

-changes are necessary but discovers that implementing them is another matter
+that changes are necessary but discovers that implementing them is another

-altogether.
-Through trial and error, Santa learns that change is not about
+matter altogether.
+Through trial and error, Santa learns that change is not

 believing in change and wanting it to happen.